Prem-ium/Savannah-Utility-AutoPay/README.md

 # Utility-Bill-Automation
-A Python script that allows users to automate the boring parts within a city's utility bill payment website.
+A Python script that allows users to automate the boring parts within a Savannah GA's utility bill payment website.

 ## Project Dependencies